Lightning-AI/pytorch-lightning/docs/source-pytorch/cli/lightning_cli_intermediate.rst

 .. tip::

     The options that become available in the CLI are the ``__init__`` parameters of the ``LightningModule`` and ``LightningDataModule`` classes.
-Thus, to make hyperparameters configurable, just add them to the ``__init__`` of your class.
+Thus, to make hyperparameters configurable, just add them to your class's ``__init__``.
 It is highly recommended that these parameters are described in the docstring so that the CLI shows them in the help.
-Also, the parameters should have accurate type hints so that the CLI is able to fail early and give understandable error messages when incorrect values are given.
+Also, the parameters should have accurate type hints so that the CLI can fail early and give understandable error messages when incorrect values are given.